jeffa00/MyGit/README.md

 ### Project

 These are specific to a type of project.
-For instance, node.js or asp.net.
+For instance, node.js or Android.

-**Note:** I'm adding the global alone to start with.

 ### Links